IFlippie/Pipes-Liquid/Assets/readme.txt

 Bezier curves

 So either continue with the points and use them or find a way to implement the bezier curve

+stop thinking that you have to do a forward check from point a to B, its not necessary